mikelove/mikelove.github.io/pages/software.md

 <img src="https://bioconductor.org/shields/years-in-bioc/nullranges.svg">

 * Modular package for generation of sets of ranges representing the null hypothesis.
-These can take the form of bootstrap samples of ranges or sets of control ranges that are matched across one or more covariates.
+These can take the form of `bootRanges`, block bootstrap samples of ranges, or `matchRanges`, sets of control ranges that are matched across one or more covariates.
   Developed by Wancen Mu, Eric Davis, and Douglas Phanstiel (UNC-CH).
   Contributions from other Bioconductor developers as well.
   Funding provided by CZI EOSS award.